AdamSobieski/Narratology/README.md

 ### Question-asking

-To enhance its interpretive processes, how might an `IReader` instance generate and ask parsiminous questions about input events?
+To enhance its interpretive processes, how might an `IReader` instance generate and efficiently, parsimoniously, ask questions about input events?

-Perhaps questions arising from the processing of input events could be provided on an output data structure, `IInterpretation`, with these questions intended for a narrator.
+Perhaps questions pertinent to processing input events could be provided on an output data structure, `IInterpretation`, with these questions intended for a narrator or event provider.
 Questions could be structured queries intended to be processed against the narrator's situation model.

 ```cs
 public partial interface IInterpretation